NeelayRanjan/Learning-JAVA/README.md

 # Learning-JAVA
-This is a compilation of most of my Java programs I made while learning Java in my AP Computer Science A I took my freshman year of high school st Waubonsie Valley High School
+This is a compilation of some of my Java programs I made at home to learn different concepts while learning Java in my AP Computer Science A class I took my freshman year of high school at Waubonsie Valley High School